Morbotu/kitronik-space-invaders/README.md

         enemies.insert(0, [0 for i in range(8)])
 ```

-To check collision and draw the object I made a loop that check all 64 spot in the matrix.
+To check collision and draw the object I made a loop that checks all 64 spots in the matrix.
 Every check is done in this loop to make it faster.
 For example, to check if a bullet and an enemy are at the same location the program looks if there is a bullet at the spot it's currently checking and if thats true it check if there is also an enemy.

 ```python
 # Draw bullets.